When you're debating someone, you want to use all the resources at your disposal to convince them you're right.

 Have you ever noticed someone arguing in a way that they seem to go around in a circle?
 It might seem like they're making an argument, but they'll use their conclusion to justify their argument, and their argument to justify their conclusion.

 If this sounds confusing, that's because it is.
-When someone says something like "You should trust that politician because he says he's extremely trustworthy", they're making a circular argument.
+When someone says something like "This tee-shirt is wet because it's covered in water," they're making a fallacious argument.
+In fact, the tee-shirt is wet because you fell in a lake, for example.

-You can often recognize a circular argument when the conclusion – the thing the person is arguing in favor of (or against) – is also one of the premises (or arguments) they're using to justify their assertion.
+You can often recognize a circular argument when the conclusion – the thing the person is arguing in favor of (or against) – is also one of the premises (or arguments) they're using to justify their assertion (it's wet because of water, which is wet).
 In other words, if this is true because that is true, that is true because this is true.

 Example of a Circular Reasoning Fallacy